teleportaloo/PDX-Bus/README.markdown

 Change log
 ----------
+### Version 7.9 (August 2015)
+* Refactored code into a framework to allow for an extension - refactored other code to separate out the UI from data.
+* Added Apple Watch app with simple arrivals and locate nearby stops.
+* Fixed Arrival table size for older iPhones.
+* Added better support for localization authorization.
+* Fixed date and time screen on iPads when rotated.
+* Fixed Streetcat typo
+* Merged Pebble support into mainline code
+* Dropped support for iOS 5 and updated deprecated items.

 ### Version 7.2 (December 2014)
 * Updated for iOS 8.
 * Native support for iPhone 6 + 6 Plus screen sizes